 - Carpobrotus edulis

 - Drosanthemum floribundum

-It is of particular interest to gardeners who wish to grow plants which attract butterflies, bees and other pollinators.
+It is of particular interest to gardeners who wish to grow plants that attract butterflies, bees, and other pollinators.

 Some of the very best choices in pollen and nectar providing Ice Plant can be found among the Delosperma varieties.

-Ice Plant can grow as an annual or a perennial groundcover depending upon the setting, even an evergreen in very temperate climates.
+Ice Plants can grow as an annual or perennial groundcover depending on the setting, even an evergreen in temperate climates.

-In USDA hardiness zones 6-8, it grows as a perennial garden plant.
+In USDA hardiness zones 6 to 8, it grows as a perennial garden plant.
 In very cold, wet climates (zones 4 and 5) it grows as an annual.

-In such a setting, grow the plant as a container plant instead of growing it directly in the ground.
+In such a setting, grow the plant as a container plant in well-drained soil instead of growing it directly in the ground.